multiplealiases/multiplealiases.github.io/_posts/2025-05-05-prng-background.md

 the very CPU it's running on.
 </div>

+Say, how precisely do you know your bank account balance?
+To the nearest dollar?
+10 dollars?
+100?
+1000?
+All reasonable answers depending on how much you have, and what you're buying.
+What I don't think you'll answer with is "to the nearest cent", much less "to the nearest hundredth of a cent" that stock prices are listed in.
+Have you ever *bought* anything and looked at how many cents it cost?
+For all you know, those digits at the end are just random.
+You have no control over them.
+They may as well be random.

-These digits at the end ("least significant digits") are basically impossible to control, and this makes them effectively random.
+And it turns out, yes, those digits on the end ("least significant digits"), of both your account balance, and of the data from these "events", *are* random.
 Of course, there's some statistical magic that needs to be done to "clean" those values for proper randomness, but you'd have to ask someone else for that.
 I'm assuming that magic works; the whole world relies on it!